 And that is the story of the National Bird of Denmark.

-See, you didn't know that and you thought you knew it all. ;) Just a little bit of trivia for that next dinner party.
+See, you didn't know all that and you thought you knew it all. ;) Just a little bit of trivia for that next dinner party.